sodadata/docs/soda-cl/distribution.md

 To detect changes in the distribution of a column between different points in time, Soda uses approaches based on <a href="https://en.wikipedia.org/wiki/Statistical_hypothesis_testing" target="_blank">hypothesis testing</a> and based on metrics that quantify the distance between samples.

 When using hypothesis testing, a distribution check allows you to determine whether enough evidence exists to conclude that the distribution of a column has changed.
 It returns the probability that the difference between samples taken at two points in time would have occurred if they came from the same distribution (see <a href="https://en.wikipedia.org/wiki/P-value" target="_blank">p-value</a>).
 If this probability is smaller than a threshold that you define, the check warns you that the column's distribution has changed.

+You can use the following statistical tests for hypothesis testing in your distribution checks.
+* <a href="https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test" target="_blank">Kolmogorov-Smirnov</a> for continuous data
+* <a href="https://en.wikipedia.org/wiki/Chi-squared_test" target="_blank">Chi-square</a> for categorical data

 When using a metric to measure distance between samples, a distribution check returns the value of the distance metric that you chose based on samples taken at two points in time.
 If the value of the distance metric is larger than a threshold that you define, the check warns that the column's distribution has changed.

-You can use the following statistical tests and distance metrics in your distribution checks
+You can use the following distance metrics in your distribution checks.

-* <a href="https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test" target="_blank">Kolmogorov-Smirnov</a> (hypothesis testing)
-* <a href="https://en.wikipedia.org/wiki/Chi-squared_test" target="_blank">Chi-square</a> (hypothesis testing)
-* <a href="https://mwburke.github.io/data%20science/2018/04/29/population-stability-index.html" target="_blank">Population Stability Index (PSI)</a> (distance metric)
+* <a href="https://mwburke.github.io/data%20science/2018/04/29/population-stability-index.html" target="_blank">Population Stability Index (PSI)</a> for continuous or categorical data
-* <a href="https://en.wikipedia.org/wiki/Wasserstein_metric" target="_blank">Standardized Wasserstein Distance (SWD) </a> (distance metric, standardized using the sample standard deviation)
+* <a href="https://en.wikipedia.org/wiki/Wasserstein_metric" target="_blank">Standardized Wasserstein Distance (SWD) </a> (standardized using the sample standard deviation) for continuous or categorical data

-Please make sure that your depending on whether your data is continuous or categorical, you choose a test that is appropriate.
-While the PSI and the SWD can be used with both types of data, the Kolmogorov-Smirnov test and chi-square test only support continuous and categorical data, respectively.

 <details>
   <summary>Sample sizes in distribution checks</summary>